Joining the digital age – it’s time

 Computers are not everyone’s cup of tea but joining the digital age is the only way to go unless you want to be left behind.

-Unfortunately for them, there does seem to be a continual drive to increase the effective use of computers both in businesses and in the offices of HMRC in particular.
+Unfortunately, there does seem to be a continual drive to increase the effective use of computers both in businesses and in the offices of HMRC in particular.

 Gone are the days when HMRC’s offices were populated by real human beings checking hand written tax returns before transferring figures in to foolscap ledgers.